The Salmon River Sparkle

 There's been much brilliant work done observing the behavioural patterns of Atlantic salmon in the fresh water of the river.
 One of the findings was that older resident salmon become more alert on a rising barometer as that used to signify 'dinner time' for them as juveniles due to the subsequent hatch of flies the rising pressure would bring.
-As far as the 'sea licer' goes that hasn't previously seen too much they tend to be far more 'mackerel minded' and are still in full oceanic hunting mode when newly arrived in the river.
+As far as the 'sea licer' goes that hasn't previously seen too much they tend to be far more 'mackerel minded' and are still in full oceanic hunting mode when they've recently arrived back in the river.

 Salmon River Light Conditions

 If you study the revolving photographs on this post you see one obvious thing in common and that's the appearance of some amazing natural sunlight sparkling through the clouds on the surface of the river.
 The other much less obvious fact that you'll not pick up on is that these shots were all taken within minutes of salmon being hooked and landed.
 Always expect the unexpected in Scottish salmon fishing but for me when I see that subtle sparkle of sunlight on the water my expectation levels soar and especially during the Spring or early Summer months.

 Salmon Fly Bling

 That little sparkle of sunlight on the water not only often seems to trigger salmon into having a go but will also transfer your salmon fly into the most amazing light show if it has been tied with some of the modern shiny glittering fly dressing materials.
-Whether that truly makes a difference to a salmon I really don't know but it certainly makes a difference to us salmon anglers on the salmon fly 'faith' level side of things when we see a fly that's come alive in the water.
+Whether that truly makes a difference to a salmon I really don't know but it certainly makes a difference to me as a salmon angler on the salmon fly 'faith' level side of things when I see a fly that's come alive in the water.